puzzle/ansible-training/content/en/docs/02/_index.en.md

 Don’t be rattled about the massive amount of modules you’ll see in your terminal.
 {{% /alert %}}

-* Print out information about the Ansible module `file` in your terminal.
+* Print out information about the Ansible module `ansible.builtin.file` in your terminal.

 {{% details title="Solution Task 1" %}}
 ```bash